 - Who is the customer you are trying to reach (age, gender, likes and dislikes)?

-- What would you define as a successful result for this testing (any specific KPIs)?
+- What would you define as a successful result for this UX testing (are there any specific KPIs)?

 - Is there a set date for when the success needs to be realised?

 Chances are you will be using Google Analytics to capture and review data as it's currently installed on over half of all websites.
 In larger organisations, you may come across New Relic (opens in new tab), Quantcast (opens in new tab), Clicky (opens in new tab), Mixpanel (opens in new tab) or Adobe Experience Cloud (opens in new tab), among others.
 The platform doesn't matter as much as the strategy behind what you're doing.

-If the organisation already has one of those solutions installed, you can jump in and look at data immediately.
+If the organisation already has one of these solutions installed, you can jump in and look at data immediately.
 If not, it's worth installing one and collecting data for 30 days.
 If the website or application has hundreds or thousands of visitors each day, it's possible to start analysing data earlier than 30 days.
 Use your best judgement.
 See our pick of the best Google Analytics tools to learn more about the platform.

 03. Establish your benchmark